List of Australian Open women's singles champions

 The Australian Open (Note: Known as the Australasian Championships (1905-1926) and as the Australian Championships (1927-1968) during the Amateur Era.)
 (Note: The tournament entered the Open Era with the 1969 edition, allowing professional players to compete alongside amateurs.) is an annual tennis tournament created in 1905 and played on outdoor hard courts (Note: Since 1988, Rod Laver Arena features a retractable roof and lights, allowing indoor and night-time play.)
 (Note: The Australian Open specifically uses Plexicushion Prestige hardcourts, categorized as a "Medium" speed surface by the International Tennis Federation (ITF).) at Melbourne Park in Melbourne, Australia.

-The women's singles was first contested in 1922 along with the women's and mixed doubles competition as the last three events to be added.
+The women's singles was first contested in 1922 along with the women's and mixed doubles competition as the last three events to be added in the amateur era.
 The Australian Open is played during two weeks mid-January, and has been chronologically the first of the four Grand Slam tournaments of the tennis season since 1987.
 The event was not held from 1940 to 1945 because of World War II, and 1986 because Tennis Australia wanted to move the tournament start from mid-December 1986 to mid-January 1987.
 Margaret Court holds the all-time record for singles titles at this tournament with 11; 7 in the Amateur Era and 4 in the Open Era.
 Serena Williams holds the Open Era record with 7 singles titles.